ampproject/amphtml/spec/amp-html-layout.md

 `flex-item` layouts.
 It simply means that the size does not change without an explicit user action, e.g. during rendering or scrolling or post download.

-If the element has been configured incorrectly, it will not be rendered at all in PROD and in DEV mode; the runtime will display the element in the error state.
+If the element has been configured incorrectly, in PROD it will not be rendered at all and in DEV mode the runtime will render the element in the error state.
 Possible errors include invalid or unsupported values of `layout`, `width` and `height` attributes.